"Take what you can get"

 How important is the planned financing round in September for Heyvie?

-What happens if you can't raise money?
+What happens if you can't raise any money?

 And how do you reduce your costs?